-Since mom meet-ups are not being held right now, it can be extra challenging to know where to turn to for answers and support.
+Many mom meet-ups are still not happening and it can be extra challenging to know where to turn to for answers and support right now.

 And next came introducing solids.
 I figured I’d give my baby some puree on a spoon, and she’d enjoy it.
 Nope, that’s not really how it works (or at least not for my kid), and it was yet another topic that I had a lot to learn about.